Megan Hyson held the Blue Demons offense to one run over 6.0 innings

 Seniors to Lead Hoyas in 2013

-Pat Conlan is in her eighth season as the Georgetown Softball Head Coach and her 19th year of collegiate coaching experience, serving as the program's first and only head coach.
-Conlan transformed the club team into a Division I program in 2006 and will guide the Hoyas into their fifth season of play in the BIG EAST in 2013.
+Pat Conlan is in her ninth season as the Georgetown Softball Head Coach and her 20th year of collegiate coaching experience, serving as the program's first and only head coach.
+Conlan transformed the club team into a Division I program in 2006 and will guide the Hoyas into their sixth season of play in the BIG EAST in 2014.

 In 2010, Conlan guided the team through their second season as a member of the BIG EAST, leading the Hoyas to an 18-33 overall record with a 7-15 mark in conference play, including sweeping a doubleheader against Syracuse on April 2.
 The team also defeated USF on Senior Day, May 9, sending out the program's first recruiting class on top.
 Conlan continued to help the maturation of sophomore Mackensey Carter, who earned All-BIG EAST second team honors.